olera/VRblocks/README.md

 In order to explore the space on a desktop, the user will touch and drag or click and drag to change the orientation.

 <h2>How To Use</h2>
-You can use this VR space to practive moving six spheres around the grid.
+You can use this VR space to practice moving six spheres around the grid.
 This will help you learn how to quickly alter the position of primitives with A-Frame.
-You can also play with a friend to move spheres to a claimed target, similar to calling a pocket before hitting the 8 ball in pool.
+You can also play with a friend to move spheres to a claimed target, similar to calling a pocket before hitting the 8-ball in pool.
 Move the spheres relative to the planets, cube, and cylinders.
 Please fork before playing.

 <h2>Credits</h2>